jdai1/DIffTool/README.md

 - **Interactive Display:**
   Displays files of directory within jquery file upload widget, promoting quick and simple file uploads, downloads, and deletions.

+Authenication
+- **Firebase Authenication:**
+  The Firebase Authenication Console is used to create users, which are signed in through email and password.
+Users can then sign in on the log in screen with their information.
+- **JWT Token:**
+  A JSON Web Token is given to the user to validate api calls made from the client side interactions.
+  The Token is valid for one hour, after which the user will need to log out and log in again.

 DiffTool Validation
+- **Invalid Selection:**
+  The DiffTool selection flashes an error when:
+  - more than two folders are selected to compare
+  - an incorrect selection is chosen (2 stock folders or 2 wip folders)
+- **Chronological Order:**
+  An error is also displayed when a selected stock folder is older than the selected wip folder

 Status
+- **Event Log:**
+  All actions are logged in the status page.
+These events include:
+  - Adding/deleteing files
+  - Accessing/adding/deleting directories
+  - Successful comparisons

 ## Requirements

 - [jQuery](https://jquery.com/) v 3.5.1+